boetiusj/hugo/content/pages/office-painting-experts.md

 With larger projects the balance between labor and materials changes so a contractor is able to be more efficient, and therefore, more cost-effective.

-We have a one day ($840) minimum - this allows us to arrive, set up and be most efficient with our time and your budget.
+We have a one day minimum - this allows us to arrive, set up and be most efficient with our time and your budget.
 That means that you'll get top value when painting your conference room or front entry.

 ### What Kind of Painters?

-Crestwood Painting screens our painters so that you'll only have the kind of painters your office staff can feel safe with.
-We do hire nice people that enjoy their co-workers and take pride in doing a great job.
-We don't hire thieves, we don't hire felons - criminal background screens make sure of that.
-All employees communicate clearly in English and wear professional painters' white pants and Crestwood Painting uniform shirts.
+Pleasant and responsive - the kind your office staff can feel safe with.
+Painters communicate clearly in English and wear professional painters' white pants and Crestwood Painting uniform shirts.

 Safety matters so we make sure to train our people on how to safely work in office environments.
 We'll use the right ladder for hallways, the right ladder for stairs.
-We'll use caution tape to flag an area so your nice office people don't wind up in our wet paint.
+And caution tape to flag an area so your nice office people don't wind up in our wet paint.
 Drop cloths when they're needed, doors closed where possible.
 We're even equipped to set up temporary barrier walls if that's a better option.

 ### What if Something Goes Wrong